brookr/cra-template-react-portfolio/README.md

 > `npx create-react-app my-app --template react-portfolio`

+Then, take a look at the generated code:

+> `cd my-app`

+And fire up your React Portfolio:

+> `npm start`

 ## Make it your own

 After creating a new app based on the template, you can modify the text, icons used, colors, and anything else you like to customize the portfolio site to your own personality.